maxxiimo/the-front-end-manifesto/mobile-foundation.md

 As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me, but given the staggering number of mobile users out there, it is an approach that you as a front end developer should consider using when building an application.
 In the very least, DO NOT consider or leave mobile design as an afterthought.

-In chapter 4 we will tackle this paradigm shift head-on as we architect our application.
+In [Chapter 4][] we will tackle this paradigm shift head-on as we architect our application.
 As a general rule mobile is now a factor, so it makes sense to include preparing for it in our foundation work blueprint, or plan of attack for dealing with mobile browsers and the wide range of screen sizes users will view your work with.

 ### Plan of Attack